 The App PP defines 'sensitive data' as follows: "Sensitive data may include all user or enterprise data or may be specific application data such as emails, messaging, documents, calendar items, and contacts.
 Sensitive data must minimally include PII, credentials, and keys.
 Sensitive data shall be identified in the application's TSS by the ST author."

-The table below lists the data that is considered to be 'sensitive data' for the TOE along with where that data resides and how it is transmitted to its operational environment.
+The table below lists the data that is considered to be 'sensitive data' for this TOE along with where that data resides.